MA: Marketing Authorization

 The existence of the SPC is provided for by:

-- for SPCs granted after 2 January 1993 (Article 23 of the Regulation) if the patent covers a medicinal product (Article 2 of the Regulation), its manufacturing process, or its use (Article 2 of the Regulation together with Article 1(c));
+- for SPCs granted after 2 January 1993 (Article 23 of the Regulation) if the patent covers a medicinal product (Article 2 of the Regulation), its process of manufacture, or its use (Article 2 of the Regulation together with Article 1(c));

 - the Regulation (EC) No 1610/96 of the European Parliament and of the Council of 23 July 1996: